ASP.NET vs ASP.NET Core

 Clearing Out Some Common Misunderstanding

-Active Service Pages can be previewed from any browsers, including mobile versions.
+Active Service Pages (ASPs) can be previewed from any browser, including mobile versions.
 ASPs are typically used for the backend of a web application.
-They are used to connect inputs and outputs reserved on client and server sides.
+They are typically used for the backend of a web application, connecting inputs and outputs reserved on the client and server sides.

 Client-Server